Trekking guide from Inawashiro Tozanguchi (Trailhead) to Mt. Bandaisan

 Summer Lift Banner

-Ski lift is available for climbers during the summer.
-It takes you to altitude 1,100m in 20 minutes.
-Since it is only 2-hour trekking in total to the summit.
+The lift is available for hikers during the summer and takes you to an altitude of 1,100m in 20 minutes, allowing you to reach the summit with only 2 hours of trekking in total.
 You can ride the lift both up and down, so it is also recommended for beginners.

 *The operation is subject to change or suspend due to weather conditions and other factors.